Adult checking responsiveness of a child

 Child CPR

-• Choking, suffocation, and strangulation
+• Choking, suffocation, or strangulation

 • Drowning